guido57/ESP32-Voltage-Supervisor/readme.md

 ## Description

 This repository contains the HW project for an ESP32 Voltage supervisor.
-All the details are in my (HackaDay project)[https://hackaday.io/project/193472-avoid-esp32-freezing-during-power-on].
+All the details are in my [HackaDay project](https://hackaday.io/project/193472-avoid-esp32-freezing-during-power-on).